permguard/permguard/www/content/docs/0.0.x/getting-started/zero-trust-alignment.md

 ---

-## Application Boundaries

-**ZTAuth*** is built for `eventual consistency`, making it ideal for environments with partial connectivity or unreliable networks.
-Changes are packaged into **versioned, immutable data structures** and distributed asynchronously in incremental updates.

-Every resource action at the application boundary is verified against strict, **identity-based security policies**, ensuring alignment with a well-defined authorization schema.
+## ZTAuth\* Architectural Model

+The **ZTAuth\*** architectural model defines how trust is established, transported, evaluated, and governed across distributed systems.

 <div style="text-align: center">
   <img alt="Permguard" src="/images/diagrams/d17.webp"/>
 </div>

-The **applicative boundary** includes not only APIs exposed to external consumers but also interactions between machines and services within an application ecosystem.
-These interactions can use different protocols and technologies, including synchronous requests, asynchronous messaging, and event-driven architectures. **ZTAuth*** ensures that security policies are consistently enforced across all these communication methods.

-Today, the applicative boundary extends beyond traditional ingress APIs.
-It also includes:

-- Event streaming
-- Messaging systems
-- AI agents
-- IoT sensors

-and many other technologies that interact within and beyond the applicative boundary.

-In the **ZTAuth*** architecture, each applicative boundary—whether a single microservice or a larger system—has a **Policy Decision Point (PDP)** deployed.
-Communication between boundaries happens when one requests an action on a resource managed by another.
-Each request is securely executed using **identity-based policies**, enforcing the **principle of least privilege** at the applicative boundary.

-This model makes it easier for different organizations operating across various networks to securely **federate their systems**.
-Each applicative boundary enforces its own policies while securely communicating with others, providing **scalability and security** for distributed environments.
+This model is composed of five layers that work together to produce verifiable, Zero Trust–aligned authorization decisions:

+- **Trusted Input** — the initial cryptographic material (credentials, tokens, attestations) that identifies who or what is requesting an action.
+- **Trusted Channel** — the secure transport that ensures confidentiality, integrity, and authenticated communication between components.
+- **Autonomous Component** — the workload executing the action, enforcing decisions close to where they matter.
+- **Policy Decision Point (PDP)** — the logic that evaluates context and policies to compute a permit/deny decision.
+- **Trust Governance** — the control plane that defines, distributes, and audits policies and trust relationships.

+Together, these layers create a unified authorization model where every decision is **context-aware**, **cryptographically verifiable**, and **aligned with organizational intent**, enabling consistent Zero Trust enforcement across both synchronous and asynchronous boundaries.

 ---

-With **Permguard** and **ZTAuth***, authorization is no longer just an extra step—it becomes a core part of modern security.
+With **Permguard** and **ZTAuth\***, authorization is no longer just an extra step—it becomes a core part of modern security.